-Straight cash back cards are pretty simple.
-They offer a straight percentage as cash back for your purchases.
-The best overall card in this category is the Citi Double Cash card.
+If you want something simple with no frills, the Citi Double Cash card is for you.
 It is a straight 2% cash back on every purchase and there is no annual fee.
-It is simple and if there was one card I would recommend for someone who wants simple, this is it.
+It is simple and if there was one card I would recommend for someone who wants simple cash back, this is it.

 Pros of cash back cards: simple and cash is easy to spend.
 Many have no annual fee.

-Cons of cash back cards: signup bonuses are minimal if there are any at all.
+Cons of cash back cards: sign up bonuses are minimal if there are any at all.
 You can, generally, get better value out of using points for rewards than just getting cash for a statement credit.

 Branded Rewards Cards

 Branded Rewards Points Credit Cards used to be the bread and butter of any credit card strategy.
 You would get a credit card for your favorite airline and your favorite hotel and save up rewards points until you took a trip.
-Often times, the cards provide status within the associated rewards programs or provide other benefits like free checked bags or complimentary breakfast at the hotel.
+Oftentimes, the cards provide status within the associated rewards programs or provide other benefits like free checked bags or complimentary breakfast at the hotel.